Summary

 Soy products

-Soybeans can be consumed in many ways.
+Soybeans can be consumed in many ways and are an easy addition to a nutritious diet.

 Foods made from soybeans can be divided into unfermented and fermented foods.
 Unfermented foods include – tofu, soymilk, edamame, soy nuts and sprouts, while fermented soy products include – miso, tempeh, natto and soy sauce.